pydantic/pydantic/docs/blog/pydantic-v2.md

     @validator('timestamp', mode='wrap')
     def validate_timestamp(cls, v, handler):
         if v == 'now':
-            # we don't want to bother with further validation, just return the value
+            # we don't want to bother with further validation,
+            # just return the new value
             return datetime.now()
         try:
             return handler(v)
         except ValidationError:
-            # validation failed, in this case we want to return a default value
+            # validation failed, in this case we want to
+            # return a default value
             return datetime(2000, 1, 1)
 ```

-As well as being powerful, this provides a great "escape hatch" when pydantic validation doesn't do what you want.
+As well as being powerful, this provides a great "escape hatch" when pydantic validation doesn't do what you need.

 ### More powerful alias(es) :thumbsup: